-Nafiseh Fathollahzadeh was born in Iran.
+Nafiseh Fathollahzadeh is a photographer and artist from Iran based in Berlin.
 She studied visual communication in Tehran which was followed by Master of photography and research in Folkwang university of arts in Essen, Germany.

-Her recent works deal with post-photography, the methodology of collaborative practice in photography, the forms of extended authorship in digital media and the democratization and dematerialization of the photographic medium in
+Her work deals with urbanism landscape, post-photography, the methodology of collaborative practice in photography, the forms of extended authorship in digital media and the democratization and dematerialization of the photographic medium in post-internet era.
+Moreover, her work investigate in the role of citizen photojournalism, appropriation of space through photography and the relation between collective and individual memories of a space.

 She founded “Momentography of a failure” project in 2018 with